MeasurementPhenotype Tutorial¶

 - which patients have one or more systolic blood pressure measurements between 120 and 160 mmHg recorded within one year prior to index date?

-- how can I see all measurements for systolic blood pressure recorded one year prior to index date?
+- How can I see all measurements for systolic blood pressure recorded one year prior to index date?

 - what is value of the systolic blood pressure recorded nearest to the index date?